Emergency Alerts (United Kingdom): Operational use

-On 23 January 2025, an alert was sent out to all of Northern Ireland and the central belt of Scotland at 5:25pm GMT and 5:50pm GMT respectively regarding the red warnings issued by the Met Office relating to Storm Éowyn.
-This alert was sent to an estimated 4.5 million people in what is the largest use of the system yet.
+On 23 January 2025 relating to Storm Éowyn, an alert was sent out to all of Northern Ireland and the central belt of Scotland at 5:25 pm GMT and 5:50 pm GMT respectively regarding the red warnings issued by the Met Office.
+This alert was sent to an estimated 4.5 million people, becoming the largest use of the system up until that point.

+On 8 January 2026 due to strong winds caused by Storm Goretti, an alert was sent out.
+A red weather warning was issued in the Isles of Scilly and Cornwall, at 15:03 hours and 17:00 hours respectively.